-Don’t you love the convenience of the modern world: access to obscure and exotic foods from all over the planet, contact with friends and loved ones in an instant and machines that help us to prepare meals, clean our clothes and our homes?
+Don’t you love the conveniences of the modern world?
+We have access to obscure and exotic foods from all over the planet, can contact friends and loved ones instantly, and machines that help us prepare meals, clean our clothes, and clean our homes.

 Sure, we have excellent medical screening and testing facilities.
 And some incredible knowledge of the inner workings of the human body.
 But this expectation is that we can ‘cure’ an issue with our health with a one-off ‘healing’ or a magical substance.

-It’s ludicrous really.
 But it’s more common than you think.
-Because so many of us think that if we take this pill or use this magic substance that it will keep us safe from the ravages of illness and ageing.
+Because so many of us think that if we take this pill or use this magic substance, it will keep us safe from the ravages of illness and aging.

-But as our lives become more complicated.
-And the environment we live in becomes seemingly more toxic, with plastics and hormones in our food and waterways.
-It becomes so much more important for us to acknowledge how the culmination of daily practices contributes to our health in good or bad ways.
+But as our lives become more complicated and the environment becomes seemingly more toxic, with plastics and hormones in our food and waterways, it becomes much more important for us to acknowledge how the culmination of daily practices contributes to our health in good or bad ways.

-And a visit to your local naturopath will involve more than just a prescription for nutrients and herbs “here take this substance and all will be well again”.
+A visit to your local naturopath will involve more than just a prescription for nutrients and herbs: “Here, take this substance, and all will be well again.”

 Nope.

-Taking a pill won’t make you healthy, but it can start you in the right direction towards better health and well-being.
-You need to support it will good health practices that nourish your body and mind, and help you, in the long run, to keep on the path to good health.
+Taking a pill will not make you healthy, but it can help you start on the path to better health and well-being.
+You need to support this with good health practices that nourish your body and mind and help you stay on the path to good health in the long run.

 The only person who can implement those changes and strategies for well-being is you.
 Remember that it’s a marathon, not a 100m dash.